The Leader in Quality Life Science Training

 Course Description

-This 15 hour computer system validation course focuses on developing and implementing regulated computer systems with an appropriate level of documented evidence to satisfy FDA expectations.
+This fifteen-hour course focuses on developing and implementing computer systems performing regulated operations with an appropriate level of documented evidence to satisfy US and EU agency expectations.
 The course targets deliverable document content and how to avoid rework and unnecessary expense through a proactive approach.
+Examples include discussions on practices that add value to computer validation and common practices that add overhead with minimal value.
 The core elements of a satisfactory computer validation program will be emphasized.

 Topics to be discussed include: